Are the Colors Photoshopped In?

 The ocean does not need help looking interesting.

-Mostly, it needs us to pay attention.
+Mostly, it asks us to slow down, pay attention, and look more carefully.

 So no, I do not Photoshop the colors in.